 Specify the IP address or FQDN of your Kerberos Key Distribution Center (KDC).
-The KDC is a network service that supplies session tickets and temporary session keys to users and computers within an AD b.
-What is the Active Directory Kerberos Realm the smart cards use?
+The KDC is a network service that supplies session tickets and temporary session keys to users and computers within an AD domain.

 If using an FQDN, this BIG-IP system must be able to resolve the IP address of the KDC using DNS.